 Trelissick Garden, NT located in Feock on the other side of the estuary to the Roseland, why not take the King Harry Ferry to add a bit of fun to your adventure!
 Beautiful garden and stunning views, you can also have a look through some of the house.

 Lanhydrock, NT located near Bodmin, this is another great day out with all the family.
 With extensive park land with cycle routes and stunning box garden, (pictured above) in front of the house perfect while enjoying a picnic in the sun.
-The house is well worth visiting too with so many of the original bits to see.
+The house is well worth visiting too with so many of the original bits to see, a great place to go on a wet day.

 Eden Project on the other side of St Austell.
 With a large amount of this being inside it is a good one to visit on a rainy day.
 The biomes are really established now and fascinating to see.
 They have concerts held her in the warmer months and ice skating in the winter, there is also a bungee jump and zip wire for those of you feeling daring!